This is the second part of the saga, where for a 10-day period, I wasn't sure how long I had to live.

-When we last left off, my oncologist at University of Minnesota had performed a flow cytometry which resulted in ruling out leukemia.
+When I last left off, my oncologist at University of Minnesota had performed a flow cytometry which resulted in ruling out leukemia.
 They speculated that the interferon medication which I take for my recurrent respiratory papillomatosis had inexplicably reduced my white and red blood counts and my platelets.
-So we planned to skip two more interferon treatments and test my blood again with expectation that my counts would rebound to their normal baselines.
+So I planned to skip two more interferon treatments and test my blood again with expectation that my counts would rebound to their normal baselines.

 The CBC results on Tuesday, February 23rd did not show any improvement.
 So the next step was to see a hematologist as soon as possible.
 There was something causing my anemia and thrombocytopenia and my oncologist wanted to get the expert opinion of someone who specializes in diseases of the blood and blood components.